scunning1987/mediatailor_session_init_for_prefetch/README.md

 ### Example 2: Create a session using DASH playback prefix
 This example uses cURL to show the call flow:
+1. The initial call is a GET to the DASH playback prefix, with `/session-initializer/` in the path
+2. The Lambda@Edge function is invoked and a random stream id is generated
+3. The Lambda@Edge function returns an HTTP 302 redirect to the client, with the `/session-initializer/` path removed, and an aws.streamId query parameter appended
+4. The client will send a request to the HTTP 302 location, which will get proxied through CloudFront to MediaTailor, where MediaTailor will create a session with the stream id value

 ```shell
 REQUEST:
 % curl -vvv "https://123.cloudfront.net/session-initializer/v1/dash/94063eadf7d8c56e9e2edd84fdf897826a70d0df/prefetch/c09ec45a7b484eea88aefc30376ff6e2/index.mpd"